 Effective November 2, 2021, a \$70 million share repurchase program was authorized by our Board of Directors.
+On October 25, 2022, our Board of Directors authorized an additional \$70 million under the share repurchase program.
 The stock repurchase program was authorized to potentially offset dilution from equity issuances under Cohu's equity incentive plans and because the Board believes that, for reasons unrelated to the company's performance, the trading price of Cohu's common stock from time to time may not be reflective of the true value of the company.
 Any repurchases have been and may be made in the future using our existing cash resources.
 The company gives no assurances as to when, how much and for what duration stock repurchases may be made.
-However, stock repurchases may adversely affect the company if the economy turns downward, due to the existing COVID-19 pandemic or for other reasons, as it could leave the company limited in its ability to obtain cash necessary for ongoing operations or potential acquisition targets.
+However, stock repurchases may adversely affect the company if the economy turns downward, as it could leave the company limited in its ability to obtain cash necessary for ongoing operations or potential acquisition targets.
+In addition, any repurchase of stock may have no positive impact on our stock price.
 Further, as stock may be repurchased, given the volatility of our stock price, we may repurchase stock at prices which, in hindsight, are materially higher than the subsequent price of our stock.